Ryan K. Patrick

 Southern District Of Texas

-Ryan Patrick is the 23rd presidentially-appointed United States Attorney for the Southern District of Texas and, as such, is the chief law enforcement officer responsible for prosecuting and defending the interests of the United States in the seventh largest district in the nation.
+Ryan Patrick is the 23rd presidentially-appointed United States Attorney for the Southern District of Texas and, as such, is the chief law enforcement officer responsible for prosecuting and defending the interests of the United States in one of the largest districts in the nation.

 Patrick began serving as U.S. Attorney on Jan.
 8, 2018, following his presidential nomination in November 2017 and subsequent unanimous Senate confirmation.

-Prior to this position, Patrick was in private practice, serving as the managing partner of The Law Office of Ryan Patrick PLLC and senior counsel with HooverSlovacek LLC, where he focused on felony criminal defense work.
+Prior to this position, Patrick was in private practice as a solo practitioner and senior counsel with HooverSlovacek, where he focused on felony criminal defense work.